 The IRC and Migam

-The IRC’s partnership with Migam has allowed the organization to expand its services and hire new interpreters to assist Deaf Ukrainian refugees seeking shelter in Poland.
-Learn more about the IRC response to the crisis in Ukraine.
+The IRC’s partnership with Migam has allowed the organisation to expand its services and hire new interpreters to assist Deaf Ukrainian refugees seeking shelter in Poland.

 How to help